Data Structures¶

 -

-¶ Immediate children of this TeX element that are valid TeX objects.
+children¶ Immediate children of this TeX element that are valid TeX objects.

 This is equivalent to contents, excluding text elements and keeping only Tex expressions.